Skip to content

 Core blocks of a complete IMEL dossier:

-• Programma di attività — products, customer journey, channels, geographies
+• Programma di attività — products, customer journey, distribution channels, target geographies

-• Piano industriale — three-year financial projections, capital, profitability, sensitivity to stress
+• Piano industriale — three-year projections, capital trajectory, profitability, stress sensitivity

-• ICT and operational-resilience framework — aligned with DORA
+• ICT and operational-resilience framework — aligned with DORA, including the Register of Information

-• Safeguarding (modello di tutela) — segregated account at a credit institution or insurance backing under D.Lgs 11/2010
+• Safeguarding model — segregated account at a credit institution or insurance backing, with the contract (or a binding draft) in the file

-• AML / CTF programme — risk assessment, policies, customer-due-diligence, designated responsabile antiriciclaggio and delegato per le segnalazioni — see AML representative across the EU
+• AML/CTF programme — business-wide risk assessment, CDD policy, and the two Italian AML roles: the responsabile antiriciclaggio and the delegato per le segnalazioni — see AML representative across the EU

-• Outsourcing register with the Article 30 DORA clauses for ICT
+• Outsourcing register with the Article 30 DORA contract clauses for ICT providers

-• Conduct framework — gestione dei reclami, marketing-communications policy, fees
+• Conduct framework — complaints handling (gestione dei reclami), marketing policy, fee transparency

 6. Onorabilità, professionalità, indipendenza